Her Dreams Shattered

 Your Zakat and Sadaqah are important to NZF so we can help women like Halima who are not protected but also violated by their husbands.
 Keep donating to support the local community in Australia.

-All names and places have been changed to protect the identity of clients.
+Names and places may have been changed to protect the identity of clients where appropriate.

 Healing Forward (Domestic & Family Violence)